sophiebremer/recipes/cooking/desserts/coconut-dates.md

 1. Remove stones from the date fruits.

-2. Put the dates in warm water for 10 minutes.
+2. Put 100 gram of stoneless dates in warm water for 10 minutes.

 3. Blend 75 gram of almonds until it becomes almond butter.